baileyhakala/readme.md/README.md

 # stat184_finalproject
-R code for my STAT 184 final project
+R code for my STAT 184 final project; the dataset can be found in the other files I have uploaded, there is a link

 library(data.table)
 library(car)